-The San Antonio Food Poisoning Lawyers at Hill Law Firm have handled food poisoning cases all over the state of Texas and the nation.
-Food poisoning has become an often discussed issue in the media and other health and safety outlets.
-New food recalls are announced almost once a week.
-Government agencies and trade organizations are working feverishly to address the common causes of food poisoning and avoid future outbreaks.
+With food recalls being announced every other week, food poisoning has become an often discussed issue in the media and other health and safety outlets.
+Government agencies and trade organizations are working feverishly to address the common causes of food poisoning in order to avoid future outbreaks.
 In light of the very serious dangers associated with food poisoning, it is important that consumers understand the risk associated with food poisoning and that the government and other regulatory agencies work to end the causes of food poisoning.
-The Texas Food Poisoning Injury Lawyers at Hill Law Firm understand the seriousness of food poisoning and have worked hard to represent victims of food poisoning during their careers.
+The San Antonio food poisoning lawyers at Hill Law Firm have over 10 years of experience and success in handling food poisoning cases all over the state of Texas.

 What is Food Poisoning?

 Food poisoning (also known as food-borne illness) is any illness that results from eating contaminated food or being exposed to food contaminated with bacteria, chemicals or other pathogens.
 Food poisoning oftentimes will lead to sickness, but sometimes is very mild and goes unnoticed.
 Food poisoning is a reportable incident and is tracked by government agencies to contain, prevent, and control outbreaks.

 Food poisoning is much more common than the average person understands.
 The Centers for Disease Control and Prevention (or “CDC”) estimates that roughly 1 in 6 Americans will experience some degree of food poisoning in any given year.
 Unfortunately, in many years, thousands of people will die from food poisoning in the United States.

 There are many different types of foods and industries that have a higher risk of food poisoning.
 The foods most typically associated with food borne illnesses and contamination include: